 Isaiah 58:2 "Yet they seek Me daily, and delight to know My ways, as a nation that did righteousness, and did not forsake the ordinance of their God.
 They ask of Me the ordinances of justice; they take delight in approaching God."

 God is saying that they like to hear what He has to say, to have religious discussions, and to hear the minister speak, as do a people who are righteous.
 They ask about justice and delight in coming before Him.

-God says, "You went through many fasts to bring Me under obligation to you, but all the while you indulge in your own lusts, you draw near your idols, bring grief to your fellow man by exacting everything due you while giving near nothing in return.
+God says, "You went through many fasts to bring Me under obligation to you"—they fasted to make God do what they wanted—"but all the while you indulge in your own lusts, you draw near your idols, bring grief to your fellow man by exacting everything due you while giving near nothing in return.
 In short, you show no mercy, loading the poor with burdens they cannot bear.
-You fast for strife and debate in different factions, and instead of being kind you fast in hatred toward those you debate with.
+You fast for strife and debate in different factions, and instead of being kind, you fast in hatred toward those you debate with.
 You do not even pretend to love your neighbor."